Description

 Step 5: Storage and Shipping

-- Proper storage conditions maintained
+- Proper storage conditions kept

-- Cold chain management for shipping
+- Cold chain care for shipping

 - Packaging to protect from damage